jbakse/site_builder/content/strategy/index.md

 ### Building a Toolbox

 Many problems can be solved using the same techniques composed in different ways.
-The techniques we have already discussed are building blocks that can be used in a wide array of problems.
+The techniques covered in the section above are building blocks that can be used in a wide array of problems.
 As you explore other tools and media you will see many common themes and techniques emerge.

-Some of the more complex techniques have earned their own names: pseudo-random number generation, noise sampling, brownian motion, L-systems, neural nets, turtles, Markov chains, poisson-disc sampling, particle systems, fractals, meta-balls.
+Some of the more complex techniques have earned their own names: pseudo-random number generation, noise sampling, Brownian motion, L-systems, neural nets, turtles, Markov chains, Poisson-disc sampling, particle systems, fractals, meta-balls.
 We've explored some of these already and will touch on others in the course of this class, but you don't need to know all of these techniques to build interesting things.

 In this chapter we'll be looking at how conceptually simple steps can be combined in different ways to get different effects.